apjanke/compress_pickle/README.md

 [![PyPI](https://img.shields.io/pypi/v/compress_pickle.svg)](https://pypi.org/project/compress-pickle/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-purple.svg)](https://opensource.org/licenses/MIT)

 The standard [pickle package](https://docs.python.org/3/library/pickle.html) provides an excellent default tool for serializing arbitrary python objects and storing them to disk.
 Standard python also includes broad set of [data compression packages](https://docs.python.org/3/library/archiving.html). `compress_pickle` provides an interface to the standard `pickle.dump`, `pickle.load`, `pickle.dumps` and `pickle.loads` functions, but wraps them in order to direct the serialized data through one of the standard compression packages.
-This way you can seemlessly serialize data to disk or to any file-like object in a compressed way.
+This way you can seamlessly serialize data to disk or to any file-like object in a compressed way.

 `compress_pickle` supports python >= 3.6.
 If you must support python 3.5, install `compress_pickle==v1.1.1`.